Copyright OTT-JAX

 initializer: How to initialize the :math:`Q`, :math:`R` and :math:`g`

-lse_mode: Whether to run computations in lse or kernel mode.
-At the moment,
+lse_mode: Whether to run computations in LSE or kernel mode.

 inner_iterations: Number of inner iterations used by the algorithm before